-Use only the two (2) supplied transformers (or UL listed equivalent) to power the telephone entry system (16.5 VAC, 20 VA).

-DO NOT power any other devices (electric strikes, magnetic locks etc.) from these power transformers.
+Use only the two (2) supplied transformers (or UL listed equivalent) to power the telephone entry and access control system and any 26, 30 and 31 Bit wiegand input devices that use 16.5 VAC, 20 VA.
+DO NOT power any other devices (expansion boards, electric strikes, magnetic locks etc.) from these power transformers.